The Power Of Micro-Influencers In 2021

 **Originally published January 2nd, 2020.
 Updated March 23rd, 2021**

-For many, when they envision a social media influencer in their mind, they likely picture people with flawless Instagram aesthetics, millions of followers, all living a lifestyle many of us could only dream of.
-And while there are certainly plenty of online personalities that fit that bill, those are not the people we’re focusing on today.
+Many people, when they envision a social media influencer likely picture people with flawless Instagram aesthetics, millions of followers, all living a lifestyle many of us could only dream of.
+And while there are certainly plenty of online personalities who fit that bill, those are not the people we’re focusing on today.
 This is an opportunity to provide some insight into the often underestimated power of micro-influencers.
 These individuals with only slightly above-average follower counts can have significant levels of influence over their audience within a niche demographic.

-The authentic connection these influencers have with their audiences, often developed by being a leader or expert in a particular field, comes as a result of directly engaging with their communities and building a tight-knit relationship on social.
-And if your company relies on social media or brand ambassadors to generate interest and relevancy in your industry, we have some insight to help you in your efforts.
+The authentic connection these influencers have with their audiences, often developed by being a leader or expert in a particular field, comes as a result of directly engaging with their communities and building a tight-knit relationship on social media.
+And if your company relies on social media or brand ambassadors to generate interest and relevance in your industry, we have some insight to help you in your efforts.